kailash-manasarovar/statement/docs/timeline/2023/march.md

 - *Were they having sex?*, I wondered.
 - Everyone must have been thinking the same thing; it was a little obvious unless that's what they wanted us to think.
 - Gross, if they were, I thought, to be doing it right up to meeting everyone at the company all-hands.
-- My view, the only other woman in the business at that time, might not have been the common view however if the company was full of porn-addict engineers, as it well might be.
+- My view, one of the three women in the business at that time, might not have been the common view however if the company was full of porn-addict engineers, as it well might be.
 - I thought nothing more of it.
 - I did not know I was being drugged, poisoned, sedated, and broadcast live from my home on porn networks at that time.
 - I wonder now if the whole offsite *target-a-female-tech-colleague-in-a-threateningly-sexual-manner* thing has been going for years, just like [I experienced in Bali](../2024/may.md#bali).